Portfolio¶

 Order delays¶

 - By default, VBT executes every order at the end of the current bar.
-To delay the execution to the next bar, one had to manually shift all the order-related arrays by one bar, which makes the operation prone to user mistakes.
-To avoid them, you can now simply specify the number of bars in the past you want the order information to be taken from.
-Moreover, the price argument has got the new options "nextopen" and "nextclose" for a one-line solution.
+Previously, if you wanted to delay execution to the next bar, you had to manually shift all order-related arrays by one bar, which made the process error-prone.
+Now, you can simply specify how many bars in the past should be used to take order information from.
+In addition, the price argument now supports "nextopen" and "nextclose" as options, providing a one-line solution.

 Compare orders without and with a delay in a random portfolio